 My dear uncle lived to see almost 90 holiday seasons, but like most family traditions, our quail dinners finally ended.
 Oh, we tried to relive the revelry on a couple of occasions but with no hunter in the family and a dozen frozen birds, it never quite lived up to the memory.

 Flash forward a bunch of years.

 Now, our Christmas Eve tradition is quail gumbo after church services, and I can say that the memories made with family and friends are just as warm as I remember growing up.
-We’ve always kept it simple with a Cajun recipe classic Chicken and Sausage Gumbo, but this year I intend to change that with quail gumbo, and I owe it all to my friend Katie Gross.
+We’ve always kept it simple with a Cajun recipe classic Chicken and Sausage Gumbo, but this year I intend to change that with quail gumbo.

-On my quest for a quail of a dish, a few months ago I tasted her deconstructed quail gumbo that refueled my passion for quail and was the genesis of the idea for a new Christmas Eve tradition.
-Her boudin sausage-stuffed quail literally falls apart in the roux-infused broth to create a thick and ricey bowl of wild deliciousness.
-I experimented with different combinations and settled on the smoked boudin from Billy’s Boudin in Scott, Louisiana as just the right base for my stuffing mixture.
+On my quest for a quail gumbo, I found that boudin-stuffed quail literally falls apart in the roux-infused broth to create a thick and ricey bowl of wild deliciousness.
+I experimented with different combinations and settled on smoked boudin as just the right base for my stuffing mixture.

-Quail is back on the Graham’s Acadiana table and should be on yours as well with this Cajun recipe classic–Smoked Boudin-Stuffed Quail Gumbo.
+Quail is back on the Graham’s Acadiana table and should be on yours as well with this Cajun recipe classic—Boudin-Stuffed Quail Gumbo.

 - 4 whole quail, cleaned and partially deboned

-- 2 pounds smoked boudin or pork sausage
+- 2 pounds boudin (smoked or regular) or pork sausage

 - 1 cup cooked Louisiana long-grain white rice, such as Supreme